Upon arrival, the BundleBee Swaddle looks impressive.

-Priced at $44.95 for a single BundleBee, this is one product that is simply too expensive if you are looking for a dedicated baby swaddle.
+Priced pretty high for a single BundleBee, this is one product that is simply too expensive if you are looking for a dedicated baby swaddle.

 At this price, the BundleBee falls into the nice to have category, rather than being an essential baby purchase.

 That being said, there are a few redeeming qualities that the BundleBee has.
 But only if you look at the BundleBee as a baby blanket, rather than a swaddle.

 I’m a big fan of multi-functional baby products.
 They can save you money and keep your house from being cluttered with baby stuff.
 After all, why would you buy two baby products when you can do the same with one?

 While I am still not convinced of the BundleBee’s usefulness as a swaddle, it is the perfect size and weight for a little playmat.